 Punishment can be severe for students who participate in illegal activity within school as you’re dealing with misdemeanors that can turn into possible felonies.
 Youngblood had previous cases in which nude photos were shared online.
 Every share is a single count and can quickly develop into a felony rather than a misdemeanor.
 Cases of greater severity are turned over to a detective and even sometimes picked up by the FBI.

-“We do the minor stuff that happens in the school but any kind of bigger case is going to be further looked into by a detective because a detective can do a lot more than what we can,” said Youngblood.
+“We do the minor stuff that happens in the school but any kind of bigger case is going to be further looked into by a detective because a detective can do a lot more than what we can,” Youngblood said.

 With the increase in these types of cases, it is important that students are cautious and take measures to protect themselves.
 Additionally, students must understand that once pictures are posted to the internet, they cannot be removed.
 Police can flag photos posted on social media but they do not have the power to pull them from the internet.

 “If it ends up on your accounts, we can’t get that down.
-Instagram may pull that down but [it’s not guaranteed].” said Officer Faroul, another School Resource Officer.
+Instagram may pull that down but [it’s not guaranteed],” School Resource Office Faroul said.

 Faroul encourages students to share this information with their friends and create a general awareness of the dangers of social media.